gruvy245/azure_deployment/101-4nic-csr-vrf-3vnets-peered/readme.md

 </a>

-This template creates a new VM with two NICs which connect to two different subnets within the same VNet.
+This template creates a the following:
+1. A hub or transit vnet with 1 Cisco CSR 1000v with 4 NICS
+2. A Production Vnet with a simple Linux VM for testing
+3. A Staging Vnet with a simple Linux VM for testing

 ## Tips
 1. If running under PowerShell you may update the **azuredeploy.parameters** file with the **allowedValues** for the subnet name of the Primary NIC and Secondary NIC for a nice dropdown list.